passport/www.passportjs.org/books/concepts/google/openid-connect.md

 If you want to add a "Sign in with Google" button to your website or application, we recommend using OpenID Connect with the [passport-google-oidc](https://www.passportjs.org/packages/passport-google-oidc/) strategy.
-This strategy implements the OpenID Connect authorization code flow and operates entirely within the backend, where the resulting tokens can receive the strongest security protections.
+This strategy implements the OpenID Connect authorization code flow and operates entirely on the server-side, where the resulting tokens can receive the strongest security protections.